spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
+ * `--appengine-container-image-url-deployments`: Enable appengine deployments using a container image URL from gcr.io.
  * `--artifacts`: Enable artifact support.
 Read more at spinnaker.io/reference/artifacts
  * `--chaos`: Enable Chaos Monkey support.
 For this to work, you'll need a running Chaos Monkey deployment.
 Currently, Halyard doesn't configure Chaos Monkey for you; read more instructions here https://github.com/Netflix/chaosmonkey/wiki.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.